ravening/Elasticsearch-Cloudstack/README.md

     "mappings" : {
       "doc"
 ```

-4 .
-Now that we know the name of index and the type name, store those values in ```application.properties```
+3 .
+Now that we know the name of index and the type name, store those values in ```data.sql```

+4. If you want to customize the index name, query size, type of log then configure it in `application.properties`

 ### Building the packages